DaehwanKimLab/hisat2/MANUAL.markdown

 </td><td>

 The basename of the index to be inspected.
-The basename is name of any of the index files but with the `.X.bt2` or `.rev.X.bt2` suffix omitted.
+The basename is name of any of the index files but with the `.X.bt2` suffix omitted.
-`hisat-inspect` first looks in the current directory for the index files, then in the directory specified in the `HISAT_INDEXES` environment variable.
+`hisat2-inspect` first looks in the current directory for the index files, then in the directory specified in the `HISAT2_INDEXES` environment variable.

 </td></tr></table>